 Network Setting Description/Values Hostname The hostname to be assigned to the Kraken.
 This is a FQDN (Fully Qualified Domain Name), for example, myserver.mycompany.com.
 Default Interface The default Ethernet interface: Select an available interface from the drop-down list.
-Network Interface names for Ethernet interfaces vary, such as eth0/eth1/ or eno1/eno2/ "None" or Blank indicates that the default interface is not set.
-DNS Servers (Optional) The IPv4 addresses of the Domain Name Servers.
+Interface Note Network Interface names for Ethernet interfaces vary, such as eth0/eth1/ or eno1/ eno2/ "None" or Blank indicates that the default interface is not set.
+To add customized interface names, as shown in the following example, see User Description under "Interfaces".
+Hostname localhost.localdomain DNS Servers enol (Hamburg) 10.66.0.11 enold (Chicago) enol (Montreal) enol (Montreal) idrac NTP Server DNS Servers (Optional) The IPv4 addresses of the Domain Name Servers.
 Search Domains (Optional) The search strings to use when attempting to resolve domain names.
 NTP Server If the Network Time Protocol (NTP) is enabled, enter the IP address of the NTP server.
-IP Forwarding Check this checkbox to enable IP forwarding when setting up streams using non-primary interfaces for their input.

-Network Setting Description/Values SNMP To enable SNMP (Simple Network Management Protocol) alerts for out-of-band monitoring, toggle this button to On .
+IP Forwardin g Check this checkbox to enable IP forwarding when setting up streams using non-primary interfaces for their input.
+SNMP To enable SNMP (Simple Network Management Protocol) alerts for out-of-band monitoring, toggle this button to On .
 This tells Kraken to start the SNMP server, in order to query for OS information, such as CPU usage.
 SNMP alerts are typically used by IT administrators to monitor system health.
-Read-Only Community (SNMP must be enabled) Type in the SNMP community string associated with the SNMP Trap Server.
+Read-Only Communit y (SNMP must be enabled) Type in the SNMP community string associated with the SNMP Trap Server.
 This is the string to use when sending a trap to an SMTP Trap server.
 For example: "Kraken" SNMP Trap Servers (SNMP must be enabled) The SNMP server to send SNMP Traps to.
 This is an IPv4 or FQDN of an SMTP Trap server listening for traps via SNMP.
 For example: SNMP1.mycompany.com